What is Research?

 How Do I Find a Mentor?

 Consider your research interests.
 Don't know what they are?
-Browse through faculty profiles on department pages and look at their research interests, maybe something they do interests you.
-You can also browse through research programs and take a look at the faculty involved.
-This will definitely help narrow your options.
+Browse through faculty profiles on department pages and look at their research interests.
+You can also browse research programs to look at the faculty involved.
+This will help narrow your options.
 Click here to view current UC Merced Faculty profiles.